 Ways to protect yourself against BitB attacks

-- Use a password manager like ExpressVPN Keys on all your devices.
-ExpressVPN Keys verifies the URL of a site before letting you sign in with a stored password.
-And when it doesn’t match, ExpressVPN Keys refuses to fill the fields with your credentials.
+- Use a password manager on all your devices.
+Some even verify the URL of a site before letting you sign in with a stored password.

 - Be selective about using SSO.
 Do you really need to log in to the site to use it?
 Some sites offer the option of logging in for their own tracking purposes, but often you can also bypass the prompt (with buttons to “Skip” or similar).